FredHuang99/UDF-AE/README.md

     *The way to use filter_streamlines is simple.
 You only need to change 'file_path' and 'r_path' in if __name__ == '__main__': and change 'output_path' in   self.__save_fs(vtk_file_path, 'output_path')
        according to the comment.

-You can download Experiment_input_and_output.rar(intermediate files of these two experiment and the output) by https://1drv.ms/u/s!AhcOo7TAXvAoinm9vuk1DbfoJi0K?e=aFUaVA
+You can download Experiment_input_and_output.rar(intermediate files of these two experiment and the output) by https://1drv.ms/u/s!AhcOo7TAXvAoinm9vuk1DbfoJi0K?e=aFUaVA.
-You can download Source_flow_field.rar(original flow field in '.VTK' format) by https://1drv.ms/u/s!AhcOo7TAXvAoiniuXW3oyKgQw5pd?e=Tn0caw
+You can download Source_flow_field.rar(original flow field in '.VTK' format) by https://1drv.ms/u/s!AhcOo7TAXvAoiniuXW3oyKgQw5pd?e=Tn0caw.
-You can download Training_data.rar(original flow field in unsigned distance field stored in '.hdf5' format) by https://1drv.ms/u/s!AhcOo7TAXvAoinfSl7MQ4U9U2OOx?e=z9gdy5
+You can download Training_data.rar(original flow field in unsigned distance field stored in '.hdf5' format) by https://1drv.ms/u/s!AhcOo7TAXvAoinfSl7MQ4U9U2OOx?e=z9gdy5.
-If you can't download these files successfully you can email me at woshihhy@bupt.edu.cn
+If you can't download these files successfully you can email me at woshihhy@bupt.edu.cn.